TaldenV/TaldenV/README.md

     Right now, I'm currently in the process of making a full stack Next.js + Supabase application for a startup as well as some freelance web development on the side while I'm looking for a full time software engineering position.
-    On the side, I've recently become interested in learning more Rust, Go, and HTMX as well as gaining a deeper appreciation for deploying Docker environments.
+    I've also recently become interested in learning more about Rust, Go, and HTMX and gaining a deeper appreciation for deploying Docker environments.
   </p>
   <p className="mb-4 text-slate-400">
     Outside of studying and working on projects I enjoy listening to music, traveling, and playing